ANNUAL RENEWAL ASSESSMENT

-Annual Patient Assessment
+Annual Assessment Renewal

 Complete head-to-toe health assessment by registered nurse to monitor patient status, identify changes, and update care plans.
+Requires an Initial Assessment first.

 200 USD per patient

-The Value of Annual Comprehensive Assessment
+The Value of Annual Assessment Renewal

 According to the Centers for Medicare & Medicaid Services (CMS), comprehensive assessment is the cornerstone of quality care.
 Regular systematic evaluation helps prevent complications, identifies emerging problems early, and ensures care interventions remain appropriate as patient needs evolve.

-Benefits of Annual Assessment
+Benefits of Annual Assessment Renewal

 - Early Problem Detection: Identifies health changes before they become crises